auraflaa/Sentiment-Analysis-For-Mental-Health-Detection/README.md

 ---

-## 📈 Model Evaluation & Error Analysis
+## 📈 Advance Model Evaluation & Error Analysis

 To better understand the model’s behaviour beyond aggregate metrics, an additional evaluation notebook is provided on Kaggle.
 This analysis focuses on class-wise errors, confusion patterns, and probability calibration, with particular attention to uncertainty in linguistically overlapping categories such as Anxiety and Depression.